mecampbellsoup/k8s-scripts/README.md

 # List of files ending in '.service.yml' in the kube directory
 SERVICES=('example-app')

+# List of files ending in '.ingress.yml' in the kube directory (Not supported yet)
+IGRESS=()

+# List of files ending in '.job.yml' in the kube directory (Not supported yet)
+JOBS=()

+# List of files ending in '.blockjob.yml' in the kube directory (Not supported yet)
+BLOCKING_JOBS=()

 # List of files ending in '.deployment.yml' in the kube directory
 DEPLOYMENTS=('example-app')

-# List of files ending in '.job.yml' in the kube directory (Not supported yet)
-JOBS=()
 ```

 ### Generating a config